 Tennessee Inheritance and Gift Tax

 Tennessee does not have an inheritance tax either.
 There is a chance, though, that another state’s inheritance tax will apply if you inherit something from someone who lives in that state.
 Kentucky, for instance, has an inheritance tax that applies to all property in the state, even if the person inheriting it lives elsewhere.
 If someone living out of state leaves you an inheritance, check local laws so that you don’t end up missing a tax payment.

 Tennessee also has no gift tax.
-There is a federal gift tax, though, which has an annual exemption of $15,000 per year for each gift recipient.
-If you give one person more than $15,000 in a single year, you must report that gift to the IRS.
-Any amount gifted to one person over that limit counts against your lifetime gift tax exemption of $11.18 million.
+There is a federal gift tax, though, which has an annual exemption of $15,000 per year for each gift recipient for 2021, going up to $16,000 in 2022.
+If you give one person more than $16,000 in a single year, you must report that gift to the IRS.
+Any amount gifted to one person over that limit counts against your lifetime gift tax exemption of $12.06 million.
 It also reduces your federal estate tax exemption.

 Federal Estate Tax

 Though Tennessee has no estate tax, there is a federal estate tax that may apply to you if your estate is of sufficient value.
-There is a $11.18 million exemption for the federal estate tax in 2018.
-The exemption level will increase to $11.40 million in 2019.
+There is a $11.70 million exemption for the federal estate tax in 2021, going up to $12.06 million in 2022.
 The federal exemption is portable for married couples.
 This means that a married couple can apply both of their exemptions to their estate after they both die.
-With the right legal maneuvers, a married couple can protect up to $22.36 million.
+With the right legal maneuvers, a married couple can protect up to $24.12 million.

 Estates worth more than the exemption are subject to an estate tax with ascending rates, topping out at 40%.